geosheehan/availity/README.md

 # Availity’s Fullstack Homework Assignment

+This is the technical assessment I was asked to complete for the company Availity.
+It was broken up into 2 sections, with 3 questions each.
+3 written response and 3 coding challenges.

+Below is my thoughts and answers to each of the questions.

+In the interview directory is the live coding I was asked to do.

 ## Written Responses

 #### 1. Tell me about your proudest professional achievement.
 It can also be a personal or school project.